A1steaksa/A100/README.md

 ### Labels

-Labels in A1 can be any string without spaces that is ended by a “:”.
+Labels in A1 can be any string containing at least 1 non-number character, without spaces, that is ended by a “:”.

 For example:
 ```